-Under the terms of the Amended and Restated Stockholders Agreement among Charter, Liberty Broadband and A/N, dated as of May 23, 2015 (as amended, the "Stockholders Agreement"), the number of Charter's directors is fixed at 13.
+Under the terms of the Amended and Restated Stockholders Agreement among Charter, Liberty Broadband Corporation ("Liberty Broadband") and A/N, dated as of May 23, 2015 (as amended, the "Stockholders Agreement"), the number of Charter's directors is fixed at 13.
 Two designees selected by A/N are members of the board of directors of Charter and three designees selected by Liberty Broadband are members of Charter's Board of Directors.
 The remaining eight directors are not designated by either A/N or Liberty Broadband.
 Each of A/N and Liberty Broadband is entitled to nominate at least one director to each of the committees of Charter's Board of Directors, subject to applicable stock exchange listing rules and certain specified voting or equity ownership thresholds for each of A/N and Liberty Broadband, and provided that the Nominating and Corporate Governance Committee and the Compensation and Benefit Committee each have at least a majority of directors independent from A/N, Liberty Broadband and Charter (referred to as the "unaffiliated directors").
-Each of the Nominating and Corporate Governance Committee and the Compensation and Benefits Committee is currently comprised of three unaffiliated directors and one designee of each of A/N and Liberty Broadband.
+Each of the Nominating and Corporate Governance Committee is currently comprised of three unaffiliated directors and one designee of each of A/N and Liberty Broadband.
 A/N and Liberty Broadband also have certain other committee designation and governance rights.
 Pursuant to the terms of Mr. Thomas Rutledge's employment agreement, Mr. Rutledge stepped down from his position as the Executive Chairman of the Company and the Board of Directors at the end of his employment term on November 30, 2023, but continues to serve as a director emeritus.
-In conjunction with Mr. Rutledge's retirement from the Board of Directors, Mr.
+In conjunction with Mr. Rutledge's retirement from the Board of Directors, Mr. Christopher Winfrey was appointed to the Board of Directors effective November 30, 2023 to fill the vacancy resulting from Mr. Rutledge's resignation.
+Mr. Eric Zinterhofer was appointed as Non-Executive Chairman of the Board of Directors effective November 30, 2023 upon the retirement of Mr. Rutledge as Executive Chairman.